wzcolon/scrutanize/README.md

 Specifically, it aids in the setup/organization of auditor classes and adds a simple UI for viewing audit logs.

+If you're using Rails 3.2.x, you must use version ~> 0.0.1 of this gem.

 Install
 -------
 in Gemfile...